browserengineering/book/book/styles.md

 ```

 This builds upon `word`, `whitespace`, and `literal` to build a more
 complicated parsing function.
-And note that if
+And note that if `i` does not actually
-`i` does not actually point to a property-value pair, one of the
+point to a property-value pair, one of the `word` calls or the
-`word` calls, or the `literal` call, will fail.
-When we parse rule
+`literal` call will fail.
+When we parse rule bodies, we can catch
-bodies, we can catch this error to skip property-value pairs that
+this error to skip property-value pairs that don't parse:
-don't parse:

 ``` {.python indent=4}
 def body(self, i):